 - In a saucepan, heat the oil and add the zucchini.
 Cook for 5-6 minutes or until it starts to lightly brown and soften.

-- Add the corn, green onion, and garlic.
+- Add the corn and tomatoes.
 Cook another 2-3 minutes.

-- Stir in the cherry tomatoes and spinach, cook until spinach is starting to wilt and turn off the heat.
+- Stir in the spinach and cook until spinach is starting to wilt then turn off the heat.

-- Cut parchment paper into 4 inch squares and fold into muffin tin cups.
+- Cut parchment paper into 4 inch squares and fold into muffin tin cups or use paper muffin liners.
 (Don’t skip the paper liners as these help the frittatas hold their shape.)
-Lightly spray with cooking oil.
-Pour batter into the cups to make 10 frittatas.
+Divide batter into 10 cups.
+(I use an ice cream scoop to make this step easier!)

-- Bake for 20-30 minutes or until slightly puffy and lightly browned.
+- Bake for 28-32 minutes or until slightly puffy and lightly browned on top.